 It's likely your dentist will tell you to restrict what you eat after dental implant surgery while the implant site recovers.
 Smooth soups, fruit juices and smoothies will help you in your recovery.

-Do you still have unanswered questions about dental implants and whether this treatment is right for you?
+Do you have questions about dental treatment?
 Visit JustAnswer to chat online with a qualified dentist and find out all the information you need – without having to take time out for a dental appointment.
 Their dentists are based in the US but are available 24/7 to help you out.